-Disrupted Early Attachments and Chronic Pain - A Holistic Overview for Psychotherapists
+Chronic Pain and Disrupted Early Attachments - A Holistic Overview for Psychotherapists

-With Dr Frances Sommer Anderson, Georgie Oldfield and Nick Straiton
+With Dr Frances Sommer Anderson, Georgie Oldfield MCSP and Dr Nick Straiton

 This multi-disciplinary conference will examine the early foundations of chronic pain and how to work with these conditions therapeutically.
 Our speakers include a psychologist/psychoanalyst, musculoskeletal physician and physiotherapist.
 Offering distinct but related understandings and techniques, drawing on relational, neurobiological and attachment studies, they will outline the aetiology of chronic pain in their adult patients, and how they work with this.READ MORE...